 This is not an all-encompassing list of the possible items your business plan might include, but it will serve as a good starting point as you begin to work on yours.

-Things to think about as you write your business plan include:
+Things to think about as you write your business plan include the following items.

 Should You Buy a Daycare Franchise or Start Your Own Daycare?